 Comfortable accommodation in the heart of the city, this hotel has modern rooms and a balcony

-I love the cool design of this friendly place that boasts city views and offers a kitchen and a shared hot tub
+A cool place to stay that boasts city views and offers a kitchen and a shared hot tub

 Things to do in CBD